 The second issue is the need to strictly control the movement of labor in the territories of advanced development.
 It is impossible to admit that the objects of housing and social and cultural facilities created in the TORs were used mainly to attract workers from abroad.
 If foreign residents of the territories are practically exempt from taxes, enjoy simplified customs procedures and still use their own labor resources, then what is the meaning of creating TORs for us?
 Supplying raw materials there?
 But we already know how to trade with them.
 For the record in the statistics, what did something happen in Russia?
 But in fact it is a fiction.
 That is why the law provides for the most active role of local authorities in regulating the use of labor in the territories of advanced development, bearing in mind the absolute priority of their own labor resources.

-Thus, the necessary mechanisms to counter potential risks when creating TORs are laid down in the law.
-How this will really work - practice will show.
+Thus, the law provides for the necessary mechanisms to counteract potential risks when creating TORs.
+Practice will show how it will actually work.
 We must move forward.